bweatherson/demons/latest-export.md

 And table \@ref(tab:death-in-damascus) is the familiar problem Death in Damascus from @GibbardHarper1978.

 Let's do one last one, starting with the familiar game Battle of the Sexes.
 Row and Column each have to choose whether to do R or C. They both prefer doing the same thing to doing different things.
 But Row would prefer they both do R, and Column would prefer they both do C. (The original name comes from a version of the story where Row and Column are a heterosexual married couple, and Row wants to do some stereotypically male thing, while Column wants to do some stereotypically female thing.
 That framing is tiresome at best, but the category of asymmetric coordination games is not, hence my more abstract presentation.)
-So table @\ref(tab:bach-stravinsky) is one way we might think of the payouts.
+So table \@ref(tab:bach-stravinsky) is one way we might think of the payouts.

 ```{r,bach-stravinsky, cache=TRUE}
 b_o_t_s <- tribble(